aerogear/offix/docs/ref-release-notes.md

 sidebar_label: Release notes
 ---

+# 0.13.2

+Add useNetworkStatus React hook which can be used to build components that render differently depending on the network state.

 # 0.13.1

 0.13.1 fixes package install issues that were introduced in 0.13.0.
 It also introduces some minor dependency updates.